copoppo/anagram-hw/README.txt

 9. Extracted the if statement in getCandidates into a isCandidate method The if statement in getCandidates was really complicated and hard to read through.
 Thus we extracted an isCandidate method so that getCandidates can simply call isCandidate to determine whether or not a dictionary entry is a possible candidate rather than using such a complicated if-else statement.
+We also moved the isCandidate method to the Word class.

 10. Changed the import java.io.* in WordList to be more specific It's generally bad programming practice to import everything when the class only needs to import several packages so we